 On Saturday 5th and Sunday 6th December, individuals and groups wanting to make a positive difference to society will gather for Random Hacks of Kindness (RHoK) Parramatta's summer hackathon.

 RHoK Parramatta is part of a global community of technologists and changemakers who are hacking for good.
-Twice a year, they run hackathons that bring together volunteer developers and tech-savvy do-gooders to work with charities, community groups and
+Twice a year, they run hackathons that bring together volunteer developers and tech-savvy do-gooders to work with charities, community groups and social enterprises.

 The hackathon this weekend (opens in a new window)will focus on four projects: Darcy St Project, Commons Sensor, Empower Parramatta and Kolorob.
 Hackers will work together with changemakers from the community.
 On Sunday afternoon, the progress will be reviewed and ideas for moving forward will be discussed.